meteor/guide/content/writing-atmosphere-packages.md

 To work around this, you can create a "scaffolding" test application, which is a simple app which simply includes the package and uses standard [tests](testing.html) to run tests against the package.
 You can see examples of these kind of scaffold test apps in the [React packages repository](https://github.com/meteor/react-packages/tree/devel/tests).

+<h2 id="publishing-atmosphere">Publishing your package</h2>

+To publish your package to Atmosphere, run [`meteor publish`](http://docs.meteor.com/#/full/meteorpublish) from the package directory.
+To publish a package the package name must follow the format of `username:my-package` and the package must contain a [SemVer version number](#version-constraints).

-<h2 id="local-vs-published">Local packages vs. published packages</h2>
+<h3 id="local-vs-published">Local vs. published packages</h3>

 If you've ever looked inside Meteor's package cache at `~/.meteor/packages`, you know that the on-disk format of a built Meteor package is completely different from the way the source code looks when you're developing the package.
 The idea is that the target format of a package can remain consistent even if the API for development changes.

-To publish your package to Atmosphere, run [`meteor publish`](http://docs.meteor.com/#/full/meteorpublish) from the package directory.
-To publish a package the package name must follow the format of `username:my-package` and the package must contain a [SemVer version number](#version-constraints).
+<h2 id="overriding-atmosphere-packages">Overriding packages with a local version</h2>

+If you need to modify a package to do something that the published version doesn't do, you can edit a local version of the package on your computer.

+A Meteor app can load Atmosphere packages in one of three ways, and it looks for a matching package name in the following order:

+1. Package source code in the `packages/` directory inside your app.
+2. Package source code in directories indicated by setting a `PACKAGE_DIRS` environment variable before running any `meteor` command.
+You can add multiple directories by separating the paths with a `:` on OSX or Linux, or a `;` on Windows.
+For example: `PACKAGE_DIRS=../first/directory:../second/directory`, or on Windows: `set PACKAGE_DIRS=..\first\directory;..\second\directory`.
+3. Pre-built package from Atmosphere.
+The package is cached in `~/.meteor/packages` on Mac/Linux or `%LOCALAPPDATA%\.meteor\packages` on Windows, and only loaded into your app as it is built.

+You can use (1) or (2) to override the version from Atmosphere.
+You can even do this to load patched versions of Meteor core packages - just copy the code of the package from [Meteor's GitHub repository](https://github.com/meteor/meteor/tree/devel/packages), and edit away.

+One difference between pre-published packages and local app packages is that the published packages have any binary dependencies pre-built.
+This should only affect a small subset of packages.
+If you clone the source code into your app, you need to make sure you have any compilers required by that package.